How to Upload Multiple Files to Amazon S3 Buckets in Spring Boot

 import org.springframework.web.multipart.MultipartFile;

-import com.s3.sample.demo.service.S3UploadMultipleFilesServiceExample;
+import com.example.app.service.S3FilesUploadService;

 @RestController

-public class UploadMultipleFilesExampleController {
+public class S3FilesUploadController {

 @Autowired

-@PostMapping(value = "/multiple-upload")
+@PostMapping(value = "/upload-multiple")

 public ResponseEntity<Map<String, String>> uploadMultipleFiles(